 Example: Building and Customizing NLP Pipelines with Hugging Face Transformers

-Introduction: In this chapter, we explore the powerful capabilities of Hugging Face Transformers in constructing and customizing NLP pipelines.
+In this chapter, we explore the powerful capabilities of Hugging Face Transformers in constructing and customizing NLP pipelines.
 These pipelines are essential for streamlining the processing of natural language data, from tokenization to the application of complex models for tasks like text classification, entity recognition, and more.
 We will demonstrate how to create a custom pipeline for named entity recognition (NER), a common NLP task that involves identifying and classifying key information (entities) in text, such as person names, locations, and organizations.

 Python Code Example Using Hugging Face's Transformers Library